tommyrawle/js-tech-test/README.md

 The app has been tested using Jest and Enzyme as they work great together for testing React apps.
 I've put a lot of time into the testing however the tests are by no means extensive and in a real-world project I'd expect them to be much more detailed and robust.

-Thank you for taking the time to look through my submission!

 ## Getting Started